-Fashion in the 1960s was an extreme style and attitude from the start of the decade to the end.
+Women’s 1960s fashion was an extreme style and attitude from the start of the decade to the end.
 In the early years the fashion idol was Jackie Kennedy with her perfectly white pearls and tailored suit dresses.
-By the end of the middle of the decade supper model Twiggy had women freeing their minds and bodies into clothing that didn’t require any extra thought or effort.
+By the the middle of the decade supper model Twiggy had women freeing their minds and bodies into clothing that didn’t require any extra thought or effort.
 From modest to “there is no such thing as too short,” 1960s fashion was in many ways like the 1920s flapper revolution.
 But it didn’t happen overnight.

 1960s Fashion Icons

 Jackie Kennedy’s style was clean, simple, well fitted, with perfectly matched accessories.
 She wore dresses without collars, and jackets that buttoned only with one large top button.
 She wore sensible low heel shoes (although many women still preferred high heels.)
 She was the last woman to wear hats, a pill box hat, as necessary fashion.
 Jackie O’ put a lot of care into her look and women in the USA and abroad copied her style with enthusiasm.

 Sadly, after her husband’s assassination, Jackie was no longer in the public eye.
 Women had to find a new 1960s fashion idol to be inspired by.